A little about you

 Having cancer and the aftereffects really put an emotional and physical strain on my family and friends, but we got through it together.

 Since separating with my wife, I believe it was due to part of my cancer and recovery process.

 If you have children, how has your diagnosis affected the way you parent?
 Do you have any tips for other parents on talking to their children?

-My son was really young (1-year-old) at the time, so it was hard for me to be away from him for so long (5 months).
+My son was really young (one year old) at the time, so it was hard for me to be away from him for so long (five months).
 It was hard to come back and try to learn how my wife was parenting him.

 How has your cancer experience affected your body image, and your relationship to your body?